sammcj/recommendarr/README.md

 ### TV Recommendations
 - Connect to your Sonarr instance to get personalized TV show recommendations
 - The AI analyzes your TV library to understand your preferences
-- Optional Plex or Jellyfin integration enhances recommendations based on what you've actually watched
+- Optional Plex, Jellyfin, or Tautulli integration enhances recommendations based on what you've actually watched
 - Receives detailed recommendations with show descriptions and reasoning

 ### Movie Recommendations
 - Connect to your Radarr instance to get personalized movie recommendations
 - The AI analyzes your movie collection to understand genres and preferences you enjoy
-- Optional Plex or Jellyfin integration provides watch history data for better personalization
+- Optional Plex, Jellyfin, or Tautulli integration provides watch history data for better personalization
 - Get suggested movies with descriptions, reasoning, and poster images
 - Easily discover new films based on your existing collection

+## 📊 Tautulli

+### Setting Up Tautulli Integration

+Tautulli provides advanced insights into your Plex Media Server, tracking user activity and media statistics.
+Integrating Tautulli with Recommendarr enhances recommendations by analyzing your actual watch history.

+1. In the Recommendarr interface, go to **Settings** and connect to your Tautulli instance
+2. Enter your Tautulli URL (e.g., `http://localhost:8181` or `http://your-server-ip:8181`)
+3. Enter your Tautulli API key (found in Tautulli under Settings → Web Interface → API)
+4. Test the connection and save

+### Benefits

+- **Enhanced Recommendations**: Your watch history is analyzed to provide more personalized recommendations
+- **Viewing Insights**: See what content is most popular in your household
+- **Better Context**: The AI uses your actual viewing patterns to understand your preferences

+Watch history from Tautulli complements your media library data, giving the AI a more complete picture of your preferences beyond just what content you've collected.

 ## 🔒 Privacy & Security

 Your data never leaves your control:
 - When using the API server (via Docker Compose):
-  - Sonarr, Radarr, Plex, and Jellyfin API credentials are stored securely using encryption
+  - Sonarr, Radarr, Plex, Jellyfin, and Tautulli API credentials are stored securely using encryption
   - AI API keys are stored encrypted and used only for your requests
   - The API server acts as a proxy, preventing CORS issues when accessing your services
   - All sensitive data is encrypted at rest on the server